 This is a problem specific to wood bows and hybrid bows which have solid wood heads.
-Bow hair is a natural product which means it, just like wood, is affected by changes in humidity.
-In humid climates, the bow hair lengthens as it absorbs humidity.
-In dry climates, the bow hair shrinks and the length of the hair physically shortens.
+Bow hair is a natural product which means it--just like wood--is affected by changes in humidity.
+In humid climates, the bow hair lengthens.
+In dry climates, the bow hair shrinks, and the length of the hair physically shortens.

 Prevention: Never leave your bow tightened when the bow is not in use.
 In addition to making it susceptible to the head spontaneously breaking off the bow, leaving a bow tightened when not in use shortens the life of the hair and can cause warping and straightening of the bow stick camber.
 Additionally, store your bow in its case and use a case humidifier to maintain 40%-50% humidity.

-Solution: Bring your bow in to a luthier to see if the bow is worth having the head reattached.
+The Solution: Bring your bow into a luthier to see if the bow is worth having the head reattached.
 This injury is detrimental to the value of the bow, so a luthier will discuss with you how much a spline/graft will cost and whether or not your bow is financially worth the repairs.